Unboxed-Software/solana-course/content/program-testing.md

 ### How to build RPC tests

-As stated before, you don’t have to write your unit tests in Rust - you can actually write them in just about any language you want by deploying the program to a cluster and submitting transactions from a client for the program to process.
+As stated before, you don’t have to write your tests in Rust - you can actually write them in just about any language you want by deploying the program to a cluster and submitting transactions from a client for the program to process.
 The most common way of conducting tests like this is by deploying to a local validator and writing a client testing script in Typescript using the [Mocha testing framework](https://mochajs.org/) paired with the [Chai assertion library](https://www.chaijs.com/) (it’s important to note that you can use just about any testing framework or any language for these tests, as long as there are Solana SDKs available to use).

 Install mocha and chai with `npm install mocha chai`